Code-Institute-Submissions/milestone-project-117/README.md

 * As a potential member I want easy access to contact information.

 All of the contact information is located in the footer which looks the same across the pages.
-On large screen sizes the contact information is written out while on medium and small screen sizes there is a button to a modal that expands in front of the rest of the screen which makes it easier to read.
+On large screen sizes the contact information is written in the footer.
+On medium and small screen sizes the information dissappears and instead there is a button to a modal that expands in front of the rest of the screen with the information, which makes it easier to read.

 ## Deployment

 The project was deployed on Github Pages on https://github.com/, the following steps were taken:
 1. Went to https://github.com/.
 2. Chose the right repsitory on the left side of the page.
-3. Clicked the settings icon.
+3. Clicked on the settings icon.
 4. Scrolled down to the Github Pages section
 5. Chose the master branch as source and pressed save.
 6. Found the link to the deployed project in the Github Pages section after a few minutes.